 A mental model is an explanation of a thought process about how something works in the real world.
-Mental models help shape our behavior and define our approach to solving problems (akin to a personal algorithm) and carrying out tasks.
-Mental models have been studied by cognitive scientists as part of efforts to understand how humans know, perceive, make decisions, and construct behavior in a variety of environments.
+Mental models help shape our behaviour and define our approach to solving problems (akin to a personal algorithm) and carrying out tasks.
+Mental models have been studied by cognitive scientists as part of efforts to understand how humans know, perceive, make decisions, and construct behaviour in a variety of environments.

-Charles Munger provides a concept of “Elementary, Worldly Wisdom” which consists of a set of mental models framed as a solving problems of business, finance and investing.
+Charles Munger provides a concept of “Elementary, Worldly Wisdom” which consists of a set of mental models framed as solving problems of business, finance and investing.
 According to Munger, only 80 or 90 important models will carry about 90% of the freight in making you a worldly-wise person.
-One of those models, is the idea of Continuous Compound Interest.
+One of those models is the idea of Continuous Compound Interest.